 - R&D – Short for Research and Development [see full definition below]

 - Research and Development – Going through a Research and Development phase means that a person or group takes time to develop a new idea or explore a new way of working.

 - Touring show – A touring show would visit a number of locations over a period of time, and would be designed to be presented in a variety of locations

 - Touring Support – Without Walls uses the term ‘Touring support’ to refer to financial support that we provide to festivals to help them present a Without Walls show/work.

 - Without Walls – Without Walls is a consortium of festivals and organisations dedicated to supporting the development, creation and touring of new work by UK artists.
 Without Walls is a commissioning and touring network, not a funding programme.

 - Work led by – Without Walls will consider a project to be ‘led by’ a particular group of people if the majority of key creative team members identify as belonging to that group.
-This means that some projects may be able to answer ‘Yes’ in more than one category.
-Please refer to the guidance notes for more detailed information.
+For our open calls, please refer to the relevant guidance notes for more detailed information.

 Get to know Without Walls

 10 artists and companies join our annual Blueprint programme, which brings together a diverse mix...